timmcginley/41936/Roles/Architecture/Reqs/README.md

 statement is it making?
 * Consider the different elements of the building and how they are combined to support the subject and project requirements.

-## Site
-Consider how your building creates a sense of place.
-How are you ‘treating’ the surrounding area.
-Have you considered the landscaping around the building? is there a hard separation between the inside and outside?
-If so, is this required?

 ## Architectural Concept
 Clear concept for the building - what is it the architecture is trying to